HMCS Protecteur (AOR 509): Building Protecteur

 Protecteur was the first Canadian naval unit to carry the name Protecteur, French for "Protector"; however, there have been two Australian and seven British naval units named Protector.
 The name was also used for a Canadian base, named HMCS Protector.

 Construction

-First authorized in 1959, HMCS Protecteur was constructed by Saint John Shipbuilding and Dry Docks in Saint John, New Brunswick, starting on 17 October 1967, was launched on 18 July 1968, and was officially commissioned by the Canadian Forces on 30 August 1969.
+First authorized in 1959, Protecteur was constructed by Saint John Shipbuilding and Dry Docks in Saint John, New Brunswick, starting on 17 October 1967, was launched on 18 July 1968, and was commissioned by the Canadian Forces on 30 August 1969.